phax/ph-db/README.md

 # News and noteworthy

+* v6.5.1 - work in progress
+    * Updated to EclipseLink 2.7.8
 * v6.5.0 - 2020-11-27
     * Added conversion from CLOB to String - thanks to GG
     * Commented out the parameter check in favour of the default JDBC driver - thanks to GG for pointing that out